Gosforth

-Gosforth is an area of Newcastle upon Tyne, England, situated north of the City Centre.
+Gosforth is an area of Newcastle upon Tyne, in Tyne and Wear, England, situated north of the city centre.
 It constituted a separate urban district of Northumberland from 1895 until 1974 before officially merging with the city of Newcastle upon Tyne.
 In 2001, it had a population of 23,620.

 The Ouseburn divides Gosforth from High Heaton and Longbenton to the east, while the smaller Craghall Burn forms the boundary with Jesmond and the Town Moor to the south.
 Kenton and Coxlodge lie to the west.
 There are four electoral wards on Newcastle City Council that include parts of Gosforth: Dene and South Gosforth, Fawdon and West Gosforth, Gosforth, and Parklands.

 History

 The origin of the area's name is thought to have come from 'Gese Ford', meaning 'the ford over the Ouse', referring to a crossing over the local River Ouse or Ouseburn.
 However, as it is first recorded as 'Goseford' in 1166, others think that the name originates from the Old English 'Gosaford', meaning 'a ford where the geese dwell'.
 Richard Welford notes that the names of North and South Gosforth come from the north and south of the River Ouse.
 South Gosforth was first mentioned in 1319, when it was noted that the English Army retreated there from a siege on Berwick.
 According to the 19th-century publication, A Topographical Dictionary of England, the township of Gosforth was held of the crown by the Surtees family from 1100 to 1509, when it passed by marriage to Robert Brandling.